zyrup/encdec/README.md

 # encdec
 Simple cryptography script in PHP.
+Partially adapted one-time pad encryption.
 Made and tested on OS X El Capitan.

 ##How to use:
 Generate 255 signs long key: